glotzerlab/spatula/docs/source/theory.rst

 --------------------------------------------------

-PGOP is used to determine how well a chosen point in space matches a given point group.
+PGOP is used to determine how well a chosen point in space matches a given point group symmetry.
 The chosen point can belong to a particle location, but does not have to.
 This comparison is accomplished by comparing the Bond Orientational Order Diagram (BOOD) of the chosen point in space to the symmetrized BOOD of a point group.
 It is important to note that PGOP is not a measurement of Wyckoff site symmetry or